 The majority of our operations are based in the U.S., and accordingly, the majority of our transactions are denominated in U.S. dollars.
 However, we have foreign-based operations where transactions are denominated in foreign currencies and are subject to market risk with respect to fluctuations in the relative value of foreign currencies.
 Our primary foreign currency exposures relate to our short-term intercompany balances with our foreign subsidiaries and accounts receivable and cash valued in the United Kingdom in U.S. dollars.
 Our primary foreign subsidiaries have functional currencies denominated in the British pound and Euro, and foreign denominated assets and liabilities are remeasured each reporting period with any exchange gains and losses recorded in our consolidated statements of operations.
 We continue to manage our foreign currency exchange exposure through frequent settling of intercompany account balances and by self-hedging movements in exchange rates between the value of the dollar and foreign currencies and the Euro and the British pound.
-Although fluctuations in foreign exchange rates may impact reported revenues and expenses significantly, based on currency exposures existing at February 20, 2009, a hypothetical 10% movement in foreign exchange rates would not expose us to significant gains or losses in earnings or cash flows.
+The Company's currency exchange rate risks as of May 15, 2009 are primarily due to approximately \$2.5 million in Euro-denominated United Kingdom accounts receivable.
+A hypothetical 10% movement in foreign exchange rates would have resulted in a positive or negative impact of approximately \$0.3 million to net income, net of our hedged position at May 15, 2009.

 From time to time, we may use derivative instruments to manage the risk of exchange rate fluctuations.
-However, at February 20, 2009, we had no outstanding derivative instruments.
+However, at May 15, 2009, we had no outstanding derivative instruments.
 We do not use derivative instruments for trading or speculative purposes.